 Satisfactory completion means you

-- completed the full two-year tour of Peace Corps service, or the full tour minus up to 90 days if you returned home on an emergency leave;
+- completed the full two-year tour of Peace Corps service, or a full tour minus up to 90 days of emergency leave;

-- were granted "Early Close of Service" or "Interrupted Service" status due to circumstances beyond your control; or
+- were granted "interrupted service" status as a result of circumstances beyond your control; or

 - were medically separated as a Volunteer.

 If you still have questions about your status, please contact the Coverdell Fellows Program office at 855.855.1961, ext.
 1440 or 202.692.1440, or email email@example.com .